Phir Laut Aayi Naagin: Plot

 Shivani is a naagin (shape-shifting serpent) who has returned after twelve years to find her love to the city in Anand's house whose is a joint family.
 Her guru told that her Nagaraj, who was killed for Naagmani, made his rebirth in Anand's house.
 So Shivani in the form of a twelve-year-old girl went there to find her nagraj.
-There she finds that the two boys Raj and Rohit were born on the same day, which makes her confused.
+There she finds that the two boys, Raj and Rohit, were born on the same day, confusing her.
 So she appeals to her guru who says that she only can identify her nagraj.
-So she remembers that one-day nagraj had told her about the star symbol on his mole which will be on him even he take 100 births.
-So with the help of this, she tries to find him but fails several times.
+So she remembers that nagraj had told her about the star symbol on his mole which will be on him even he take 100 births.
+So with the help of this, she tries to find him but repeatedly fails.
 Meanwhile, Anand found that a serpent in the form of a small girl is around his house with the help of a sage.
 Anand is the one with the help of his friends, and his driver Lakshman, killed Nagraj for the nagmani.
 Then he realised that the naagin has come to kill him.
 When Shivani found that Raj is her Nagraj by seeing the star symbol on his arm, she was captured by the sage and is kept in the cremated box under a tree for nine years.